mivion/swisseph/README.md

 ## Status

-Under construction.

-Now implemented:
+Implemented:
  - all flags
- - sun, planets, asteroids, stars position calculations
+ - sun, planets, asteroids and stars positions
- - date conversions
+ - date and time conversions
- - sun, planets helical phenomenon calculations
+ - sun, planets, asteroids helical and phenomena

+No implemented:
+ - eclipse functions

+Please feel free to fill [issues](/issues) to request new features.

 ## License